Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 25 September 2024 09.56.33 UTC
+- WIB: Rabu, 25 September 2024 10.32.18 UTC
-- WITA: Rabu, 25 September 2024 10.56.33 UTC
+- WITA: Rabu, 25 September 2024 11.32.18 UTC
-- WIT: Rabu, 25 September 2024 11.56.33 UTC
+- WIT: Rabu, 25 September 2024 12.32.18 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational